nclsppr/nclsppr/README.md

 - 👀 I’m interested in discovering the world, new cultures and beautiful landscapes
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on Java & platforms projects
-- 📫 How to reach me nicolas@pieper.fr
+- 📫 It's pretty simple to reach me, just drop a mail: nicolas (at) pieper (dot) fr

 <!---
 nclsppr/nclsppr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.